-2) Create another path - perhaps a copy of the first path
+Create another path - perhaps a copy of the first path (if required)

-5) Click the first and then second path with the blend tool
+Click the first and then second path center points with the blend tool

 And there you have your first blend

-The key thing to remember it is always live and can be changed at any point
+The key thing to remember the blend is always live and can be changed at any point

 Once you have applied the blend, you can still alter the paths involved in the blend such as changing the shape of the paths or perhaps changing the color of the paths and that can be done by selecting the path using the direct selection tool and then changing the color or shape etc for that path or perhaps removing or adding points etc.